An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: EXPERIMENTS

 \subsection{Comparison Experiments}

 We mainly compared it with \cite{lidaralign2019}, an open-source extrinsic calibration method between a 3D lidar and a 6-dof pose sensor.
-Table \ref{table:rough_time} and Table \ref{table:result} show the comparison of calibration time and calibration accuracy. \cite{lidaralign2019} has lower calibration accuracy when the initial value error of the extrinsic parameter is large.
-When the initial value is better, the accuracy is also good, and this method does not correct the z-axis calibration accuracy.
+Table \ref{table:rough_time} and Table \ref{table:result} show the calibration runtime and accuracy comparison using the same calibration initial value on thirty calibration data.
+At the same time, we found \cite{lidaralign2019} has lower calibration accuracy when the initial value error of the extrinsic parameter is large and this method does not correct the z-axis calibration accuracy.
 In contrast, our method still maintains high accuracy even with poor initial values.
-Comparative experiments show that our method has advantages in both time-consuming and calibration accuracy.
+Comparative experiments show that our method has advantages in both runtime and calibration accuracy.